 Admittedly, using cold emails is a very tricky and risky way for a person to contact a business or a possible partner.
 Every detail should be double or triple checked for any mistakes.
 One error and a potential deal can terminate itself in a hurry.

-The art and science of sales are not what we were meant to do comfortably.
+Hence, looking out for pointers to write an effective Business email for a cold email outreach is natural.
 Traditional sales calls, in-person meets, and meeting strangers are all out of the comfort zone too. (more…)

 Everyone knows Product Hunt started with email, but did you know Storefront and Timehop did as well?
 Did you know that Uber used cold email to launch in Chicago and several other cities?
 Cold email is one of the most effective strategies in obtaining early traction for your product.
 Many founders do it, but not many founders do it well.
 Cold email obviously won’t scale, but it can be extremely effective in developing that early momentum and cultivating early evangelists for your product.